 Concierge medicine is an emerging and trending model in the American health care system, which has evolved as one of the best alternatives to insurance-based health care.
 Nowadays, people are choosing these membership-based models over insurance-based traditional health care models.

-Most concierge medicine practices do not accept health insurance, but the good news is Concierge Medicine and Health Savings Account (HSA) work well together.
+While some concierge medicine practices may operate on a cash-only basis, many do accept and bill health insurance for covered medical services, functioning similarly to traditional practices in this regard.
+The good news is Concierge Medicine and Health Savings Account (HSA) can work well together for eligible expenses.

 If you have a Health Savings Account (HSA) plan, knowing your way around Concierge Medicine can lower your healthcare costs.

-Providers mostly accept cash or credit cards, and HSA serves as a smart and viable alternative to get coverage.
+Providers mostly accept cash or credit cards, and HSA serves as a smart and viable alternative to get coverage for qualified medical expenses.

 Concierge medicine takes us back in time when healthcare was better and more accessible – like how it was in the '60s when doctors came to your house to treat you.
 This is just one of the many benefits of having a Concierge Medicine membership.